lucadibello/zerotrust-your-home/README.md

 ### 3.1.
 Continuous monitoring and alerting system

 With a continuous monitoring solution system administrators can be notified in real-time when an issue is detected, allowing to respond quickly and effectively.
-For this purpose, the open-source monitoring solution *Prometheus* has been used in pair with *Grafana* to collect and visualize metrics of the operating system and the various *Docker* containers.
+For this purpose, the open-source monitoring solution [Prometheus](https://prometheus.io/) has been used in pair with [Grafana](https://grafana.com/) to collect and visualize metrics of the operating system and the various *Docker* containers.

-To provide real-time notifications, *Prometheus Alerts* have been configured to trigger alerts when specific system metrics exceeds a predefined threshold.
+To provide real-time notifications, [Prometheus Alerts](https://prometheus.io/docs/alerting/latest/alertmanager/) have been configured to trigger alerts when specific system metrics exceeds a predefined threshold.

-While *Prometheus* is charge of monitoring the status of the system and the running containers, *Uptime Kuma* has been employed to monitor the health of the many applications and services running on the server.
+While *Prometheus* is charge of monitoring the status of the system and the running containers, [Uptime Kuma](https://github.com/louislam/uptime-kuma) has been employed to monitor the health of the many applications and services running on the server.

 ![Monitoring and alerting system](./assets/images/continuous-monitoring-flow.png)

-*Note: Grafana has been configured to automatically import the custom dashboards, without any additional configuration.*
+*Note: Grafana has been configured to ship two custom dashboards via [provisioning](https://grafana.com/docs/grafana/latest/administration/provisioning/), out-of-the-box, without any additional configuration.*

 #### 3.1.1.
 Alerting rules